shreyagopal/AI-Cybersecurity-DSCI-6672/README.md

 # AI-Cybersecurity-DSCI-6672:

-This repo Contains all the programming lab assignments from course AI & Cybersecurity
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This repo contains all the programming lab assignments from course AI & Cybersecurity. *The datasets used in the Jupyter notebooks are available in the Data Files folder of this repo.*

 ## Assignments: